Suspect arrested in Florida in connection with suspicious packages sent to Democrats

 “The linguist in me noticed that Debbie Wasserman Schultz, the last name is spelled missing a ‘c’ and John Brennan’s name is spelled missing an ‘n’ and that kind of surprised me and I have a feeling that was done on purpose to make this look like somebody who doesn’t really know who these people are and that it wasn’t an honest mistake.
 If he had this much anger and vitriol against these people, you would think he would know how to spell their names.

-Fox News' Brooke Singman, Rick Leventhal and Catherine Herridge contributed to this report
+Fox News' Catherine Herridge, Rick Leventhal and Brooke Singman contributed to this report